ionos-cloud/ionosctl/docs/subcommands/Compute Engine/loadbalancer/nic/list.md

 ---
-description: List attached NICs from a Load Balancer
+description: "List attached NICs from a Load Balancer"
 ---

 # LoadbalancerNicList